 Child Predators Alert: Common Characteristics of a Sexual Predator

-- Need for control and power
+- A need for control and power.

-- Troubled childhood, often including sexual abuse
+- A troubled childhood, often including sexual abuse.

-- Blames circumstances and others for failures
+- A tendency to blame circumstances and others for failures.

-- Very low self-esteem
+- Very low self-esteem.

-Common Traits of Pedophiles and Child Predators
+Common Traits of Paedophiles and Child Predators

 According to A Profile of the Child Molester, these are some of the signs to look for when concerned that someone you know is a child molester: